Envision or Invision: Which Spelling Is Correct? (guide 2026)

 Formal Writing

-• “The study envisions a new approach.”
+“The report envisions a new strategy.”

 Business Writing

-• “The company envisions expansion.”
+“The company envisions expansion.”

 Envision or Invision – Usage Data

-Why people search this keyword:
+Why people search this:

 • Spelling confusion

-• Similar pronunciation
+• Same pronunciation

 • Writing improvement